-unchARTed will transform three alleys in Downtown Frederick, MD for one year.
+unchARTed will transform two alleys in Downtown Frederick, MD for one year.

 A design competition and installation, unchARTed is sponsored by Downtown Frederick Partnership in cooperation with the Potomac Valley Architecture Foundation, AIA Potomac Valley and the Frederick Arts Council.

 A national design competition conducted in November 2019 resulted in the selection of three projects for implementation: Happy Stripe, Colorful Frederick and Maxwell Flow.
 While initially planned for installation in the same seven day period in May 2020, installation was delayed by the Coronavirus pandemic.
 Happy Stripe was installed in November 2020 and Colorful Frederick installed in April 2021.
 These installations will be in place for about one year.
 Installation of Maxwell Flow began in January 2021, but faced technical difficulties which have paused this project for the time being.
 Each installation responds to the unchARTed project goals of attracting locals and visitors to Downtown Frederick, activating the sometimes forgotten “between” spaces in Downtown Frederick and creating stimulating interactive experiences that are memorable.